Benjie00/airport-challenge/README.md

 * If you refer to the solution of another coach or student, please put a link to that in your README
 * If you have a partial solution, **still check in a partial solution**
 * You must submit a pull request to this repo with your code by 9am Monday morning
-* Use your own test framework and evidence your test-driven development
+* Use your own test framework and evidence your test-driven development by committing on passing tests.
 * Please write your own README detailing how to install your project, how to run the tests, how you approached the problem and provide screenshots of interacting with your program.
 * Please create separate files for every class, module and test suite.